60+ WordPress Market Share & CMS Statistics (2024) | Envisage

 0 M

 When you browse the web, you’ll undoubtedly come across websites powered by WordPress, but how many websites use WordPress?
-Well, the current percentage of websites using WordPress is 37% of all websites and a whopping 60% of content management systems (CMS).
+Well, currently, WordPress powers 43.4% of all websites, dominating the market with a 62.7% share.
 Gathering statistics like these can be difficult, especially with a website-building resource as popular as WordPress.

 Top 10 WordPress Usage Statistics